Toddler Biting

 Thank you in advance for any help or support you can offer.

-My little girl is 19 months old and just recently started biting both my husband and I. I'm not sure where this is coming from.
+My little girl is 19 months old and just recently started biting both my husband and me.
+I'm not sure where this is coming from.
 She has never seen other children bite and I don't believe we have ever pretended to bite her.
 I assume she is just testing her boundaries, but I'm not sure how to deal with it.
 I want to handle it well so that it doesn't continue or even get worse.
 I care for her full time, so there are no daycare concerns.

 Just in case you need a little more info, she has never broken skin so the bites are not really hard.
 She has done it in anger once or twice and randomly a couple other times.
 This just started about a week ago.
 She is generally a sweet child although she is dealing with learning to manage frustration/anger right now.